yweiss0/Hadar_Fisher_webapp/README.md

 **threed.html** - Contains the code for the bird animation effect displayed on the main page of the app.

+**website_lightrag.py** - Coontains the lightrag cli code, use this file with the code in line 186 to add more docs and create new lightrag db

 ## Getting Started

 To run the web app locally, follow these steps: